On average, over 43.8% of eCommerce site visitors view a product page and only 3.3% make a purchase.

 - Loyalty plan: Loyalty plans create a feeling of belonging and exclusivity - and a customer that feels special and appreciated will always return.
 To do this, you can set up a time-triggered campaign upon receiving the confirmation of a completed purchase to promote loyalty perks to new customers.

-- Referrals: Research shows that 84% of consumers trust the recommendations from people they know.
-Offering an incentive in terms of a discount on the next order, a store credit, free samples or gift cards to existing customers for bringing their friends to your eShop is a key to good referral marketing.
+- Referrals: Offering an incentive in terms of a discount on the next order, a store credit, free samples or gift cards to existing customers for bringing their friends to your eShop is a key to good referral marketing.
 Happy customers will be grateful for these perks and will refer your business to other people.

 How To Optimize A Sales Funnel For Your eCommerce Website In 7 Steps